 - BA Columbia University, Philosophy and Computer Science

-My research interests are broad, but fall into three major categories, with a regional emphasis on the Middle East:
+My research interests are broad, but fall into three major categories.
+The majority of my work focuses on social engineering, citizen-building, and political socialization in authoritarian contexts, with an empirical focus on the Middle East.

-- The making of citizens: I examine issues such as citizen-building, state-led social engineering and its consequences, political socialization/behavior, evolving forms of nationalism, transnational processes of identity-formation, and the effects of media and fiction on political attitudes.
+- Social engineering/the making of citizens: I examine issues such as citizen-building, political socialization/behavior, evolving forms of nationalism, transnational processes of identity-formation, gender segregation as social engineering, and the effects of media and fiction on political attitudes.
 My current research explores the challenge of building citizens for a global market era, with an emphasis on how to foster stronger entrepreneurial cultures in the Middle East.

 - Rise of network-based actors: Current projects examine how growing networks of foreign expertise affect policymaking processes, especially in authoritarian regimes, as well as how the evolving transnational entrepreneurial movement can be viewed as an "actor" in the Middle East that provides important and unexpected avenues of experimentation and innovation in the context of durable authoritarianism.